thofos/draft-ohai-svcb-config/draft-pauly-ohai-svcb-config.md

 records ({{well-known-gateway}}).

 This mechanism does not aid in the discovery of oblivious relays;
-the configuration of relays is out of scope for this document.
+relay configuration is out of scope for this document.

 # Conventions and Definitions